vic-ma/howtodismantle.github.io/_posts/2023-01-10-Accessing-a-new-dimension-of-SAP-BW-with-MDX.md

 ![image](/assets/2023-01-10/040.png)

-For creating dynamics MDX statements, feel free to use variables.
-This sample shows how to inject a dynamic Comapny Code.
+For creating dynamic MDX statements, feel free to use variables.
+This sample shows how to inject a dynamic Company Code.

 ![image](/assets/2023-01-10/050.png)

-Finally here's the result of the two initial statements (one for all Company Codes, one for limited Company Codes).
-The column captions and the formatting is applied make the tables to look nicer.
+Finally here's the result of the two sample statements (one for all Company Codes, one limited to one Company Code through a variable).
+The column captions and the formatting is applied to make the tables to look nicer.

 ![image](/assets/2023-01-10/060.png)